End-to-End Multibranch Pipeline Project Creation

 Pull your updated Jenkinsfile into the other repository branches

-Now that you have a completed Jenkinsfile
+Now that you have a completed Jenkinsfile to build your application in

-Jenkins, you can pull this file from the master
+Jenkins, you can pull this file from the master branch of your local

-repository into its development
+repository into its development and production branches.

 Within your local repository’s building-a-multibranch-pipeline-project